Last Updated 30 Apr 2022 in Ways of Working

 If colleagues do not feel comfortable making a report directly to their Line Manager, then they can instead report this to the Society’s Secretary & Head of Governance.
 Colleagues can either phone direct, leave a message on the confidential phone line (0800 458 7809) or email them: firstname.lastname@example.org.

 Alternatively, colleagues can raise their concerns, in confidence and directly to the Executive, through the “Speak in Confidence” service.
+This is an online service and concerns can be logged here.

 b) Independent Advice